jojijacobk/HTML5-Knowledge/README.md

 | Cache API                       | For Max size, you could check with Storage Manager interface of Storage API                                                                                                                           |
 | Service workers                 | Cache API + Service worker is good combination                                                                                                                                                        |

-Storage in browser means to store data in a user' computer.
-HTML5 gives wo kinds of web storage - **local storage** and **session storage**.
-- **Cookies** can store only up to 4KB of data
+## 1. Cookies
+Cookies are tiny bits of text information stored on user's browser, generally used to track the user and user preferences.
+Two drawbacks of cookies are :
+- They are very much limited in size (4KB)
-- Once a cookie is set, that will be sent to server along with all future HTTP requests
+- Once a cookie is set, which is then automatically posted to server by browser during each HTTP request.

+## 2. Local Storage / Session Storage

-- 5 MB of data can be saved using web storage
+- localStorage/sessionStorage offers 5 MB of data
-- both storage mechanisms store data using website domain name.
+- localStorage/sessionStorage mechanisms store data using website domain name.
 So it doesn't work if you are loading web pages from disk.
-- every values are stored in text form.
+- every values are stored in string format.
 - any change to the storage in one browser window triggers an event `storage` to all other windows of same browser where this website is loaded.
 So it can be considered as a mechanism to update all windows of same browser via storage events.

 `document.addEventListener('storage','storageChangeHandler');`